morinted/Bozzy/AnalysisReport.md

 ## Non-Functional Features (1 paragraph per feature)

-Some requirements are non-functional.
-E.g. the system must be scalable and support a 24*7 usage.
-Or the system must be usable by novice users.
-For each of these, describe your strategy for addressing them:

-a) from a design point of view (how do you plan to design and build the system to address the requirement) and

-b) from a testing point of view (how do you plan to verify that the requirement is met).

 ### Performance

 The system must be able to load several thousand dictionary entries and display entries in a table.
 Largest example data dictionary we have has roughtly 140,000 dictionary entries.